wasabee-project/Wasabee-IITC/README.md

-# PhtivSail Draw Tools
+# Phtiv Draw Tools

 Stock IITC Draw Tools are kind of terrible.
-These are hopefully better
+These are hopefully better.